Digital route comparison

 FAQ

-Where is the best place to get a digital passport photo?
+Where is the best place to get a digital passport photo for a UK passport?

-For many UK digital-first applications, online from home is the cleanest route because it avoids travel and keeps the workflow focused on the digital file itself.
+For many UK digital-first applications, online from home is the best buy-now route because it avoids travel, keeps the workflow focused on the digital file itself, and lets you check the image before paying.

 Should I use a shop or booth for a digital passport photo?